Mexico's Iusacell to enter deal with Spain's Telefonica

-MEXICO CITY (Reuters) - Mexico’s Iusacell said on Tuesday it will announce a deal with Spain’s Telefonica, an agreement that takes place as the Mexican cellphone company waits to learn whether regulators approved the sale of half of the firm to broadcaster Televisa.
+MEXICO CITY, June 12 (Reuters) - Mexico’s Iusacell said on Tuesday it will announce a deal with Spain’s Telefonica, an agreement that takes place as the Mexican cellphone company waits to learn whether regulators approved the sale of half of the firm to broadcaster Televisa.

 The deal with the Spanish company will be made public at a press conference in Mexico City on Wednesday morning, Iusacell said in a release.